gggraph/Genesis/README.md

 * Define the block index wich contains the contract using ### three hashtags.
 * Define the transaction index wich contains the contract using ## two hashtags.
 * Define the entry index using # one hashtag.
+* Everything else that can be read as number by the software will become values to push to the stack.

           ### 10
           ##  0